UCSD-RHC-Lab/GARRY/README.md

 5. In the command window, type in `javaclasspath` and verify that the path to your jar file is listed.
 6. At the top of MATLAB, go to Home -> Environment -> Set Path.
 7. Click on "Add Folder" and add the `src` subfolder under the "GARRY-MatlabWebsocket" folder.
 Then click "Save".
 If it asks you if you want to save it to another location, hit "Yes".
 Lastly, hit "Close".
-8. Run `server = GarryMatlabServer(4000)` and verify that there are no errors.
-If this does not work, restart MATLAB and try again.
-9. If you wish to stop the server at any point, type in `server.stop`.
-More commands can be found in jebej's GitHub repo as linked above.

 #### Flutter
 The folder "GARRY-Flutter" should be placed on the Windows computer/laptop.